scalar/scalar/packages/icons/README.md

-# Scalar Icon Library
+# Scalar Icons

-The Scalar Icon Library
+All the icons we’re using

 ## Installation